The Great Adventures of Wild Bill Hickok: Production

 The serial was shot on location in Utah (Johnson Canyon, Three Lakes, and Parry Lodge).
 The production budget was an exceptional $200,000, this when the average western feature cost $10,000 to produce, and the film featured a great deal of elaborate outdoor scenes, including cattle drives and stampedes.

 Reception

+Columbia screened the first two chapters for showmen and trade reviewers.
+Film Daily reported, "Starting off with a bang, this Columbia serial should click with serial fans.
+It has action and more action.
+The are Indians, phantom rustlers, gunmen, and bad men for the enterprising Hickok to overcome, but after watching the first two chapters we feel sure that he is equal to the task."
+Motion Picture Herald said that the serial, "assuming that the chapters are all as exciting and interestingly presented as the first two, is destined for highly receptive audience reaction.
+Gordon Elliott plays Wild Bill.
+His is a personality that fits the plainsman and he plays the part to the hilt."

+The serial became a huge success in theaters, according to a tally published in Motion Picture Herald and Film Daily.
+Exhibitors thought the serial was exceptional.
+"The Great Adventures of Wild Bill Hickok is the greatest serial I ever had the pleasure to run.
+Boys, if Columbia salesmen want you to run it, grab it.
+I repeat, it is a knockout.
+If Columbia continues to make them as good as this one, they will run the other serials out of business."
+(M. W, Bretzke of Kenmare, North Dakota).
+"I am on my third chapter now and I can say it's without a doubt the greatest serial I have ever run.
+This has all the earmarks of Wells Fargo or The Plainsman and my patrons are eating it up."
+(Ray S. Hanson of Fertile, Minnesota).
+A Kansas exhibitor noted, "This series has quite a following [but] I can't quite make my kids believe there are any mountains in Abilene, and that shows up on nearly every episode."
+(Mayme P. Musselman of Lincoln, Kansas).

-The Motion Picture Herald called this serial "a compliment to its title."
-It became a huge success in theaters, according to a tally published in Motion Picture Herald and Film Daily.
-The serial firmly established Columbia as a major serial producer, and Gordon Elliott as a western star.
+The Great Adventures of Wild Bill Hickok firmly established Columbia as a major serial producer, and Gordon Elliott as a western star.
 Elliott became so identified with the Wild Bill Hickok role that Columbia changed his name to Bill Elliott, and promoted him to feature films as a character named "Wild Bill Saunders" and then "Wild Bill Hickok."
 In addition to his screen name, he gained such trademarks as buckskins, reversed holsters and the catchphrase "I'm a peaceable man," from this serial.

 When Columbia re-released the serial in 1949, leading man Elliott was using the name William Elliott; Columbia billed him as such for the reissue.